 At the 2018 Collaboration Summit, Cisco announced the convergence of Cisco Spark and Webex to become Cisco Webex Teams, and will go into effect June 2018.
 This means Webex Teams is now the primary Cisco brand for cloud-based modern team collaboration, file sharing, screen sharing, white boarding, meetings and much more.

-While on the surface it might appear as though this is a simple rebrand, Cisco showcased there is a lot more under the hood.
-The keynote speakers at the event revealed a number of new products and features to back it up.
+While on the surface it might appear as though this is a simple re-brand, Cisco showcased there is a lot more under the hood.
+The keynote speakers at the event revealed a number of new products, tools and features to back it up.
 The end goal?
-To better connect co-workers, clients, and customers (and tackle Microsoft Teams and Slack head-on).
-Here's a look at what's new, what's different and what won't change.
+Continuous teamwork, and better connection between co-workers, teams, clients, and customers (and tackle Microsoft Teams and Slack head-on).

 What's New with Cisco Webex Teams

-Cisco have a new AI voice assistant – to be honest I get excited about anything AI but to see it being rolled out for large B2B environments is a big deal.
-I can't wait to see it in action; there's only so many times you get a buzz out of getting Alexa to set a reminder.
+Cisco have a new AI voice assistant.
+To be honest I get excited about anything AI, but to see it being rolled out for large B2B environments is a big deal.
 The Webex voice assistant will allow you to control dial-in, volume control, mute functions and more.
 Best of all; it's launching in May.

 Share hardware device – this is something I can really get onboard with.
 The official line on it is: a palm-sized device that can plug into any TV or monitor to turn it into a wireless presentation screen via the Webex app, greatly improving the end user experience.